Food Labeling in Japan and overseas

 - Amendment to the Manufacturer ID Code System (Introduction of the database) (April 2016)

-- Amendment to the Country of Origin Labeling (COOL) for Ingredients System (scheduled for 2017)
+- Amendment to New Country of Origin Labeling System for Ingredients (scheduled for 2017)

 The major changes in the Food Labeling Standard include: grouping separately food additives and other food ingredients on the label; the new requirement of mandatory nutrition labeling; a revised allergen labeling methods.
 These changes are affecting not only domestically produced foods but also imported foods.